xiaoyurenqa/devops-web-app/readme.md

-# A Simple CI Pipeline with Jenkins
+# A Simple CI Pipeline with Jenkins and Its Plugins

 ## Introduction